 - ICBA supports both administrative and legislative housing finance reform to preserve market liquidity, protect taxpayers, encourage the return of private capital to housing finance, and ensure a stable national mortgage market for all stakeholders.

-Housing finance reform efforts must provide robust and equitable secondary market access for lenders of all sizes, ensure no competition from the GSEs at the retail level, and permit retention of mortgage servicing rights on transferred loans.
+- Housing finance reform efforts must provide robust and equitable secondary market access for lenders of all sizes, ensure no competition from the GSEs at the retail level, and permit retention of mortgage servicing rights on transferred loans.

-ICBA does not support reform proposals that would liquidate and distribute the GSEs’ assets, intellectual property, or infrastructure to the largest national lenders and Wall Street institutions.
+- ICBA does not support reform proposals that would liquidate and distribute the GSEs’ assets, intellectual property, or infrastructure to the largest national lenders and Wall Street institutions.

-The GSEs must maintain their specific duty to serve all markets, including small towns and rural areas.
+- The GSEs must maintain their specific duty to serve all markets, including small towns and rural areas.
 Appraisal and underwriting guidelines must be flexible enough to accommodate the unique characteristics of these markets.

 Community banks represent approximately 20 percent of the mortgage market, and secondary market sales are a significant line of business for many community banks.
-According to an ICBA survey, nearly 70 percent of community bank respondents sell half or more of the mortgages they originate into the secondary market.
+While many community banks choose to hold most of their mortgage loans in portfolio, robust secondary market access remains critical for them to support mortgage lending demand

 The current GSE secondary mortgage market structure has worked well for community banks by providing equitable access, not competing at the retail level, and permitting community banks to retain mortgage servicing rights on the loans they sell.

 Housing finance reform must continue to address issues that undermine a level playing field by preventing smaller lenders from participating in the GSE secondary market due to unnecessary requirements that complicate and limit access while driving up costs.